keinzzzzz/the-meridian/content/Splitlock Break Attendance Policy.md

 ### Timing

-- Show-up time is 6:15, game-start time is 6:30.
+- Show-up time is 3:20, game-start time is 3:35 PM.
 I expect you to be in the call at show-up time, take 15 minutes to yap, and be ready and on Foundry by start-time.
 Regardless of if you’re ready, I will be starting.

 ## What Will Cancel a Session?